-It is a tough subject, but one that must be addressed, preferably before there is a crisis or your horse is too wasted, exhausted, or ill to continue.
+Death and euthanasia are tough subjects, but one that must be addressed, preferably before there is a crisis or your horse is too wasted, exhausted, or ill to continue.

 The Five Freedoms for Animals: Developed by veterinary and animal welfare groups in the US, UK, Canada, and elsewhere, these are the factors owners must consider when deciding on treatment for their animals:

 · Freedom from Hunger and Thirst – By having ready access to fresh water and diet to maintain health and vigor.

 · Freedom from Discomfort – By providing an appropriate environment including shelter and a comfortable resting area.

 · Freedom from Pain, Injury or Disease – By prevention or rapid diagnosis and treatment.

 · Freedom to Express Normal Behavior – By providing sufficient space, proper facilities, and company of the animal’s own kind.

 · Freedom from Fear and Distress – By ensuring conditions and treatment which avoid mental suffering.

 In addition, the American Association of Equine Practitioners recommends that the following guidelines be considered in evaluating the need for humane euthanasia of a horse.
 The attending veterinarian is able to assist in making this determination, especially regarding the degree to which a horse is suffering.
 Guidelines are listed below to assist in making humane decisions regarding euthanasia of horses.
 A horse should not have to endure the following:

 · Continuous or unmanageable pain from a condition that is chronic and incurable.